jasonmayes/handlebars-helper/README.md

 ## Advantages

-Enables easy reuse of templates across multiple files.
+1. Enables easy reuse of templates across multiple files.
+2. Keeps the HTML simpler and less "messy".

 ## Disadvantages

-Obviously requires one server side fetch for each template you create.
+1. Requires one server side fetch for each template file you create if you use it on a page.